What should runners do in training a week before half marathon races?

 It all depends on what level of runner you are or what your goals are.

-We all vary in our ability and the miles we run, but like I mentioned above, there is very little you can do in the way of improving the week of a race but there sure is a great deal you can do wrong.
+We all vary in our ability and the miles we run.
+That being said, there is very little you can do in the way of improving the week of a race.
+Also, there is a great deal you can do wrong.

 Tues- 5 Days Out